mdn/content-team-projects/contrib-docs/writing-guidelines/writing-style-guide/index.md

 Because instructions can be complex, clarity is a priority, especially if the text in each list item is lengthy.
 As with bulleted lists, follow standard punctuation usage.

-An example of a correctly structured numbered list:
+This is an example of a correctly structured numbered list.

 In order to correctly structure a numbered list, you should: